 Gratitude – Itadakimasu (いただきます)

-Before starting a meal, it is common to join hands in a prayer position while saying "Itadakimasu".
+Before starting a meal, it is common to join hands in a prayer position while saying “Itadakimasu“.
 This gesture expresses gratitude for the food and for the dedication of those who prepared it.
-It reflects the respect of Japanese culture for the efforts of others and for nature.
+It reflects the respect of Japanese culture for others’ efforts and for nature.

 Apologies – Dogeza (土下座)

-Dogeza is an extreme way of apologizing or demonstrating humility, where the person kneels and touches their forehead to the ground.
-Although it is a gesture rarely used in everyday life, it is still considered a symbol of deep remorse in formal or cultural situations.
+The Dogeza is an extreme way to apologize or show humility, where the person kneels and touches their forehead to the ground.
+Although it is a gesture rarely used in everyday life, it is still considered a symbol of deep regret in formal or cultural situations.

 To indicate shyness or embarrassment, it is common for Japanese people to scratch or lightly touch the back of their neck.
-This subtle gesture is widely recognized and is usually accompanied by an embarrassed smile.
+This subtle gesture is widely recognized and usually accompanied by a shy smile.

 When irritated, Japanese people may clench their fists at their sides or cross their arms rigidly.
-Although subtle compared to other cultures, the gesture clearly conveys dissatisfaction or frustration.
+Although discreet compared to other cultures, the gesture clearly conveys dissatisfaction or frustration.

 Happiness – Yorokobi (喜び)

-Raising both hands in the air and smiling, the Japanese express joy or celebration.
+Raising both hands in the air and smiling, Japanese people express joy or celebration.
 This gesture is especially common at sporting events or collective celebrations.

 Gestures of Respect and Hierarchy